angular-package/type/packages/type/README.md

   configFunction(config.a);
 }

-// Cause typescript return `value is boolean` will not generate an error. if (!is.undefined(config.a)) {
+// Cause typescript return `value is undefined` will not generate an error if (!is.undefined(config.a)) {
   configFunction(config.a);
 }